 Dr. Jeff Katz

 Dr. Katz's research focuses on the comparative mechanism of learning and cognition.
 Ongoing projects involve behavioral and functional neuroimaging (fMRI) methods to investigate change detection, visual search, same/different concept learning, and the mechanisms by which pigeons learn matching to sample.
 He has been honored with the APA's Division 3 (Experimental Psychology) 2001 Young Investigator Award, Outstanding Professor - Auburn University Panhellenic Council (2003), Psi Chi Excellence in Undergraduate Teaching - Department of Psychology Auburn University (2002), College of Liberal Arts Early Career Teaching Award, Auburn University (2004-2005), Who's Who Among America's Teachers (2002, 2004, 2005), and an Auburn University Alumni Professorship (2006-2011).
 He has a history of teaching and research grants from the NSF and NIMH.

-- A letter of recommendation from a teacher, counselor, or principal
+- Letter of recommendation from a teacher, guidance counselor, or principal

 - Briefly describe your plans for college and beyond.

-- Why would you like to be admitted to this program?
+- Briefly explain why you would like to be admitted to this program.

 - On campus housing

 - All meals, snacks and drinks while at camp